uga-libraries/av-aip_russell/README.md

 ### Russell script input
 Russell AIP folders should be named with the AIP title.
 The naming convention is identifier_lastname where the identifier is the AIP ID without the type (media or metadata) suffix.
+The naming convention is not required for the script now that metadata.csv is implemented.

 ## Workflow Details

 See also the [graphical representation of this workflow](https://github.com/uga-libraries/av-aip_russell/blob/main/Russell%20AV%20Preservation%20Script%20Flow%20Diagram.png).

 1. Deletes files that do not have any of the expected file extensions (.dv, .m4a, .mov, .mp3, .mp4, .wav, .pdf, or .xml) from the AIP folder.

-2. Determines the department, AIP ID, and AIP title from the AIP folder name and file formats.
-3. Structures the AIP folder contents:
+2. Verifies the metadata.csv is in the AIPs directory and is correct; reads the metadata.csv.
+3. Makes folders for script outputs within the AIPs directory.

+For each AIP:
+4. Deletes unwanted file types based on the file extension.
+5. Organizes the folder into the AIP directory structure:
     1. Makes a folder named objects and moves all files and folders into it.
     2. Makes a folder named metadata for script outputs.
     3. Renames the AIP folder to the AIP ID.
-4. Runs MediaInfo on the objects folder and saves the result in the metadata folder.
+6. Extracts technical metadata using MediaInfo and saves the result in the metadata folder.
+7. Converts technical metadata to Dublin Core and PREMIS (preservation.xml)
-5. Transforms the MediaInfo xml into the preservation.xml (PREMIS technical metadata) file using saxon and xslt.
+   1. Makes the preservation.xml with saxon and xslt.
-6. Validates the preservation.xml with xmllint and xsd's.
+   2. Validates the preservation.xml with xmllint and xsd.
+8. Packages the AIP
+   1. Deletes .DS_Store that have been auto-generated while the script is running.
-7. Bags the AIP in place with md5 and sha256 manifests using bagit.py.
+   2. Bags the AIP in place with md5 and sha256 manifests with bagit.py.
-8. Validates the bags using bagit.py.
+   3. Validates the bag with bagit.py.
-9. Runs the perl script prepare_bag on the AIP to tar and zip it and saves output to aips-ready-to-ingest.
+   4. Runs the perl script prepare_bag on the AIP to tar and zip it and saves output to aips-ready-to-ingest.
-10. When all AIPs are processed, makes a md5 manifest of the packaged AIPs in the aips-to-ingest folder using md5sum.
+9. When all AIPs are processed, makes a md5 manifest of the packaged AIPs in the aips-to-ingest folder using md5sum.

 ## Initial Author
 Adriane Hanson, Head of Digital Stewardship, January 2020